mfreed7/popup/README.md

 * **One at a Time.** Another element being added to the top-layer causes others to be removed.
 This is typically used for “one at a time” type elements: when one popup opens, other popups should be closed, so that only one is on-screen at a time.
 This is also used when “more important” top layer elements get added.
-For example, fullscreen elements should close other popups.
+For example, fullscreen elements should close all open popups.
 * **Light Dismiss**.
 User action such as clicking outside the element, hitting Escape, or causing keyboard focus to leave the element.
 This is typically called “light dismiss”.
 * **Other Reasons**.
 Because the top layer is a UA-managed resource, it may have other reasons (for example a user preference) to forcibly remove elements from the top layer.